 How much water do we need to drink each day?

 The amount of water we need to drink each day varies depending on a number of factors, such as our age, activity level, and climate.
-However, a general rule of thumb is to drink eight 8-ounce glasses of water per day.
+However, a general rule of thumb is to drink 8-ounce glasses of water per day.

 If you are exercising or if you live in a hot climate, you may need to drink more water.
 It is also important to drink more water if you are pregnant or breastfeeding.